olivmonnier/vscode-grapesjs/README.md

   ...
   "vscode": {
-    "grapesjs": { // or just true if there is no config "lib": "./index.js", // (optional) use main property if it's the same "options": {
+    "grapesjs": { // or just true if there is no config "lib": "./index.js", // (optional) use main property if it's the same path "options": {
         ... // (optional) config to use in your plugin }